Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

 along every geodesic $\gamma$ of $(\,M,\,g\,)$. \end{definition}

-If there exists a linear Jacobi relation, then by a standard argument there exists a unique minimal linear Jacobi relation, i.e. one whose order $d$ is minimal.
-For example for a symmetric space we have $\nabla R\,=\,0$ and hence $\K_1\,=\,0$ is a linear Jacobi relation which is minimal unless $R\,=\,0$.
+If there exists a linear Jacobi relation, then it is obvious that there exists a unique minimal linear Jacobi relation, i.e., one whose order $d$ is minimal.
+For example, a symmetric space satisfies $\nabla R\,=\,0$; thus, $\K_1\,=\,0$ is a linear Jacobi relation, which is minimal unless $R\,=\,0$.